Book2009/FE-NOC/README.md

 <hr>

-- #### **7.4 voltage Lipo-Battery** : 7.4 voltage 2 cell Lipo-Battery.
+- #### **Battery** : 11.1 voltage 3 cell Lipo-Battery.
 <image src="https://github.com/ThanyawutII/Test/blob/main/Screenshot_2024-10-22_112329-removebg-preview.png" width = "400">
 The battery provides the power for our robot.
-This battery is very lightweight and compact to fit into the robot since the robot is very small.
-And it is also able to connect to our controller board.
-We calculated the amount of mAh that is enough to power our robot for 1-2 hours before recharged.
+This battery enhances the operation of the robot since a higher voltage is attained thereby reducing the current draw and consequently power loss during operation of the battery.
+It also makes for consistency and continuous customer service without experiencing low voltage slight especially at high current loads.
+This makes the team feel confident during practice and competition.

 ##### Specification